jareware/flotate/README.md

 foo('Hello', 42);
 ```

-It's win-some-lose-some: you lose by having to type a bit more, but win by keeping your code more interoperable.
+It's win-some-lose-some: you lose by having to type a bit more, but win by keeping your code interoperable.
+Whether that's a good ROI for you will vary.
+That said, you don't have to bring in Flow in one go: you can add annotations to a few modules here and there, and see how it works out.
+With `flotate`, you can do that evaluation without big commitments (say, to a non-standard JavaScript syntax).

+The CLI tool aims to be a drop-in-compatible subset of the `flow` commands, e.g. `flow check` becomes `flotate check`, but otherwise works the same.
+Only the `check` command is currently supported, but starting a background server should be added in an upcoming release.

 ## Annotations